What is NPV?

 - Need 270 votes to elect the President

 - Need 74 more votes for the compact to go into effect

 NEWS & HEADLINES

-Welcome to the February 2021 edition of In the News.
+Welcome to the March 2021 edition of In the News.
 We hope you continue to find interesting our sampling of news about the popular vote from various media outlets around the country.
-Email us
+Email us with

 You’d think passing a bill would be common sense!
 The majority of Americans want to move to a National Popular Vote for President.
 Here’s a recent survey.
 Common sense would dictate that concepts